samilozkan/samilozkan.github.io/about.md

 ---

-### More Information

-Hi I'm Şamil 👋🏼
+### Hi I'm Şamil 👋🏼

-I am Data Scientist intern at Global Stuctured Finance(UK).
+I am Data Scientist at Global Stuctured Finance(UK).
 I am skilled in data analysis, data science, hypothesis testing, machine learning algorithms, deep learning algorithms and optimization, Python, and R programming language.

 I have been fascinated by data science, increasingly quantitative nature decision-making; I am dedicated to stay up to date with the newest technologies and analytic techniques that I mentioned before.